 We’ll cover the basics of content marketing to enable you to get started.
 You’ll learn how to create the structure that will allow you to be successful, what to measure, and discuss why you should capture email addresses.

-You might compete with other ecommerce businesses that produce regular content for social media yet don’t have SEO-optimized products and blog posts that drive repeatable, long-term traffic from Google, Bing, and other search engines.
+Many ecommerce brands produce regular content for social media.
+Yet many don’t have a solid SEO plan that includes creating SEO-optimized product and category descriptions.
+Fewer still write blog posts that drive repeatable, long-term traffic from Google, Bing, and other search engines.

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

 Many wrongly think that content marketing is writing blogs.
 It’s more than that.
 You can write some text, film a video, create a graphic, or record audio.
 So if writing isn’t your thing, but you feel comfortable on video, consider starting a YouTube channel or posting on TikTok.

 While the CMI definition is clear, it’s worth explaining what content marketing for ecommerce stores isn’t in a more tactical way.